getify/foi-lang/formalization-work/Foi-Specification.md

 (§9.7.7).
 Both are the same check arriving at the same answer, and the pass discharges the part it can reach.

-**`:as` annotates a value; it does not redirect dispatch.** Dispatch reads `__ns` (§9.6) and an annotation does not rewrite it, so an annotation written at a dispatch site does not select among §3.8.5's candidates.
-A step-4 rejection there is resolved at the declarations.
+**`:as` annotates a value; it does not write a namespace tag.**
-Whether an annotation should supply a disambiguation surface at all is §9.10's.
+Dispatch reads the tag (§3.8, §9.6), and an annotation leaves it as it found it.
+An annotation therefore never moves a dispatch site to a hook the value's namespace does not already reach.
+Where two candidates are incomparable and no candidate is most specific, §3.8.5's step 4 selects among them by the top of the view stack; a rank-1 annotation naming one of those candidates is what supplies the choice, and naming anything else supplies nothing.

 #### §9.7.7 Adopted Annotations At Runtime